zalando/PGObserver/README.md

 PGObserver welcomes contributions to the community.
 Please go to the [Issues](https://github.com/zalando/pgobserver/issues) page to learn more about planned project enhancements and noted bugs.
 Feel free to make a pull request and we'll take a look.

 ###Thank You
-Thank you to our contributors: Zalando Tech plus Fabian Genter.
+Thank you to our Zalando contributors, as well as Fabian Genter.

 ###License
 Copyright 2012 Zalando GmbH